Attention: You need JavaScript enabled to use this site.

 If the deceased person left a valid Will, the individual(s) who deals with the estate is called the deceased person’s ‘Executor’.
 If the deceased person left an invalid Will or no Will at all, the individual(s) who deals with the deceased person’s estate is called an ‘Administrator’.
 An Administrator must usually be appointed by the Court before they can deal with the deceased person’s estate.

 If you have doubts about these roles, it is recommended you obtain legal advice.
-For further information, you can call our Customer Service team on 0345 241 3784.
+For further information, you can call our Specialist Support team on 0800 280 0597 or 0345 241 0584, or alternatively by email using specialistsupport@westbrom.co.uk.

-In some circumstances Probate may not be required.
-Please see the table in the Saving Accounts section to understand when and how Statutory Declaration may be used.
+In some circumstances a Statutory Declaration can be used to access the deceased person's monetary estate.
+Please see the table in the Savings Accounts section to understand when and how a Statutory Declaration may be used.
+In such circumstances Probate will not be required.

 Probate is a legal process (known as confirmation in Scotland) and may be required to settle the Estate of the deceased.
 At the West Brom we require probate if the total balances of accounts held with us exceeds £30,000.
 This amount may vary for each financial institution you deal with.
 If probate is obtained by you, for any reason, we will always need to see a copy.
 For advice on probate, please refer to a solicitor.

-This can be done either at one of our branches or by post.
+You can do this at one of our branches, by post, or using our online document upload portal.
 We will require either:

 If you are posting the document, the address to write to is: